openshift/enhancements/enhancements/authentication/direct-external-oidc-provider.md

 In case something goes wrong with the external provider, authentication might stop working.
 In such cases, cluster admins will still be able to access the cluster using a `kubeconfig` file with client certificates for an admin user.
 It is the responsibility of the cluster admins to make sure that such users exist; deleting all admin users might result in losing access to the cluster should any issues with the external provider arise.

-#### Other implementation considerations

-There is a number of critical points that must be considered during implementation, namely:

-- kube-apiserver roll-out mechanism: revisions vs. instant rollout using live file reloads
-- definition of components (e.g. controllers) that will detect the OIDC auth type within the kube-apiserver-operator and the cluster-authentication-operator in order to trigger the necessary changes based on the auth CR
-- definition of a set of conditions (possibly via the auth CR Status fields) that must be met before the kube-apiserver-operator and the cluster-authentication-operator proceed to deactivate the built-in oauth stack and its APIs/resources/components

 ### Risks and Mitigations

 Enabling an external OIDC provider to an OCP cluster will result in the oauth-apiserver being removed from the system; this inherently means that the two API Services it is serving (`v1.oauth.openshift.io`, `v1.user.openshift.io`) will be gone from the cluster, and therefore any related data will be lost.
 It is the user's responsibility to create backups of any required data.